Meet The

 Previously a town and borough councillor for Hindhead and Beacon Hill in the late 1990s, Conrad believes the role is about listening to local residents and making sure their interests are properly heard.
 He is particularly keen on protecting the local environment and addressing the challenges created by climate change.
 He is looking forward to talking to the electorate and addressing their priorities in the months ahead.

-Conrad Waters was elected to Hindhead ward in June 2022.
+Conrad Waters was elected in the 2023 local elections.

 Terry Weldon